linode/docs/docs/kubernetes/how-to-deploy-istio-with-kubernetes/index.md

 prometheus-fcdfd6cb5-6cjz2              1/1     Running     0          5m13s
 {{< /output >}}

-1. Before moving on, be sure that all pods are in the `Running` or `Completed` status.
+1. Before moving on, be sure that all Pods are in the `Running` or `Completed` status.

     {{< note >}}
-If you need to troubleshoot, you can check a specific pod by using `kubectl`, remembering that you set the namespace to `istio-system`:
+If you need to troubleshoot, you can check a specific Pod by using `kubectl`, remembering that you set the namespace to `istio-system`:

     kubectl describe pods pod_name -n pod_namespace